jsperf/jsperf.com/README.md

 ## Gotchas

 - ES6 Template Strings are not supported by esprima which means you can't generate coverage reports which means `npm test` won't pass.
+- Be sure to include the external port at the end of the domain in your `.env` file if running behind a load balancer<br>(i.e. `DOMAIN=dev.jsperf.com:80`).

 ### Adding new dependencies